zine baby

 Leftovers The absolute LAST time to get anything if you missed preorders.
 Oftentimes these pieces may include grade B quality and anything leftover.
 (This is mostly for merch since it is typically bought in bulk and not a specific amount)

 PLEASE NOTE not all zines have leftover sales.
-DO NOT rely on leftovers if you REALLY want a zine.
+DO NOT rely on leftovers if you are a consumer.

 Mod Info released before mod applications AND updated before contributor applications.
 See Mod Credibility for more